The environments of the radio galaxy population in SIMBA: Simulations

 \subsubsection{HERGs and LERGs}

 We separate the radio galaxy population into high and low excitation radio galaxies (HERGs and LERGs) based on their dominant mode of accretion: HERGs are assumed to occur in SMBH dominated by gravitational torque limited accretion (i.e. $>50\%$ contribution), while LERGs are those SMBH dominated by Bondi accretion.
 To account for the stochasticity of the accretion model in \simba\ we compute the average accretion rate over 50~Myr.
 In \citet{Thomas2021} we show that the large majority of galaxies are strongly dominated by one or the other accretion mode with few ``in between" galaxies, so the results are insensitive to the exact threshold chosen to separate HERGs and LERGs.
-By these prescriptions, \simba\ produces 1255 LERGs and 110 HERGs at $z=0$.
+By these prescriptions, \simba\ produces 1252 LERGs and 113 HERGs at $z=0$\footnote{We note a difference in number of HERGs and LERGs galaxies compared to \citet{Thomas2021}.
+This is merely due to an improvement in the 50Myr timescale averaging and makes no other significant change to the results provided.}.
+The ratio of number of HERGs to number of LERGs is consistent with observations in that radio galaxies, as expected from their high masses, are often hot-mode dominated.

 We note that we do not explicitly tie the accretion mode to the feedback mode or to radio emission.
 So for instance there is nothing that forces Bondi-dominated SMBH (LERGs) to be associated with strong jets or quenched galaxies, or HERGs to be in star-forming systems.
 Nonetheless, such trends do emerge naturally in \simba\ owing to the interplay of jets, hot gas, and star formation~\citep{Thomas2021}.